awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 ## Revoking Network Access to a DB Instance from an IP Range<a name="USER_WorkingWithSecurityGroups.Revoking"></a>

-You can easily revoke network access from a CIDR IP range to DB Instances belonging to a DB security group by revoking the associated CIDR IP ingress rule\.
+You can easily revoke network access from a CIDR IP range to DB instances belonging to a DB security group by revoking the associated CIDR IP ingress rule\.

-In this example, you revoke an ingress rule for a CIDR IP on a DB Security Group\.
+In this example, you revoke an ingress rule for a CIDR IP range on a DB security group\.

 ### AWS Management Console<a name="USER_WorkingWithSecurityGroups.Revoking.CON"></a>